What is the SPUR Location Grants Program?

 What activities can be funded?

-Grant applicants must demonstrate their proposal is unique and explain how it uses location data to deliver improvements to the land and property sector.
-This could be through:
+General Grant category applicants must demonstrate their proposal is innovative and explain how it leverages the State's location information and delivers value to the land sector.
+This can be through:

 - data management and modelling